arvinsoheili/development_guides/laravel-learning/liveWire/basics.md

 - or you can use `live.debounce.200ms` to make it search after the user stoped typing for 200ms.
 - either you can use `live.throttle.500ms` to make a interval fo searching with duration of 500ms. thats it.

+### 11. Computed property
+to use computed property we should make a new method in our component then add `#[computed()]` at the top of it.
+- if we passing a array data to the view we should define our foreach loop like this: `@foreach($this->method-name as $item)`

+**there is two benefits for using computed properties**
+1. you can have quick access to the property everywhere in project by using only: `$this->method-name`
+2. you'll have more secure property and it will never show in your html page.

+### 12. full page components